Does Tread Depth Equate to Tire Longevity?

 Even if you pick the perfect tire for the intended application, it’s imperative to operate the tires at their proper inflation pressure to ensure a long life.
 Underinflation can lead to a host of tire-killing problems ranging from uneven wear to overheating—which, in the worst scenarios, can cause them to separate or explode.
 Overinflating tires can rob machines of performance and also create uneven wear.

 We're dedicated to making application-specific tires that solve the real-world problems facing our customers.
-When it comes time for new tires, don’t let tread depth be the only determining factor; check out our Tire Buying Guide or work with your local dealer to find the right tire for your application .
+When it comes time for new tires, don’t let tread depth be the only determining factor—work with your local dealer or rep to find the right tire for your application.